rynaardb/rynaardb.github.io_BK/_posts/2019-02-23-microservices-with-vapor.md

 The topic around monolith vs microservice architecture has already been debated in the software design and architecture community and is beyond the scope of this post.

-Microservices offers a number of benefits some of which includes:
+Microservices offers several benefits some of which includes:

 * Clear separation of concerns
 * Each service can be deployed independently